AryanThodupunuri/food-ordering-system/README.md

 ## Overview

-This project is a backend system for a food ordering app, designed around a microservices architecture.
-It lets customers place orders from restaurants, handles payments, manages menus, and sends real-time updates—all behind the scenes.
+This project is a backend system for a food ordering app designed around a microservices architecture.
+The goal was to model how real-world platforms like Uber Eats or DoorDash might handle things like placing orders, processing payments, managing restaurant approvals, and handling customer data.

-I built it using Java 17 and Spring Boot, with a strong focus on clean code and scalable design.
-Each part of the system (like ordering, payments, restaurant ops, and customer info) is broken into independent services.
+Everything is written in Java (using Spring Boot), and the services talk to each other asynchronously using Kafka.
+To make communication reliable, I implemented the Outbox pattern, so messages won’t get lost if something fails.

-To bring it to life in the cloud, I used Terraform to automate infrastructure setup and deployed everything to AWS.
-Services run in Docker containers on EC2, PostgreSQL is handled through RDS, and Kafka takes care of async communication between services using the Outbox pattern for reliability.
+To bring it to life in the cloud, I used Terraform to deploy the system to AWS.
+The services run in Docker containers on EC2, PostgreSQL hosted on RDS, and Kafka takes care of async communication between services using the Outbox pattern for reliability.

 ## Features